Investigating psychology 3

 Experiments and surveys produce data that can be analysed using statistics and this module builds on the statistical techniques introduced in Investigating psychology 1 and 2.
 The methods also lend themselves to the use of software and you will be introduced to professional grade packages that allow you to produce experimental procedures and questionnaires as well as to collect data in a straightforward and accurate manner.

 The second part of the module is your opportunity to carry out your own psychological investigation.
 Under the close supervision of your tutor you'll design and build a study, considering procedural and ethical issues.
 You'll collect your data, carry out the appropriate analysis and report your findings as a research report.
-You’ll also participate in your fellow students’ projects which will deepen your appreciation of how psychological data are generated.
+You’ll also participate in other students’ projects which will deepen your appreciation of how psychological data are generated.

-Throughout this process you'll be very well supported, but we stress that this is your project and you'll be expected to take responsibility for it.
-In our experience many students find the independent project is the most satisfying part of the whole degree.
+Throughout this process you'll be well supported, but we stress that this is your project and you'll be expected to take responsibility for it.
+In our experience many students find the independent project the most satisfying part of the whole degree.